-The implementation of the Precinct plan requires a series of works.
-These focus on the open space and roading network giving access from the east to the important Oakley Creek public open space, and the walking and cycling connections linking east to west Waterview and areas further west to Point Chevalier/Mount Albert, and north to south Mount Albert to Point Chevalier.
-This precinct plan also provides key linkages on the western regional cycle network.
+The implementation of the Precinct plan outcomes is dependent on a series of works.
+The works focus on the provision of open space and a roading network including access from the east to the important Oakley Creek public open space, walking and cycling connections linking east to west to Waterview and areas further west to Point Chevalier/Mount Albert, north to south to Mount Albert and to Point Chevalier, and linkages to the western regional cycle network.